topdown/VVV-Dashboard/README.md

-This is a Bootstrap Dashboard for Dashboard for the excellant [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV)
+This is a Varying Vagrant Vagrants Dashboard for the excellent [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV)

 Its purpose is to dynamically load host links to all sites created in the VVV www path.